joby-lol/smol-session/README.md

 // Commit all changes at once atomically, does not reopen session if no changes are queued Session::commit();

+// Can rotate session IDs
+Session::rotate();

+// Can also destroy the session, deleting all data and unsetting the cookie Session::destroy();

 ```

 ## How It Works